 The tax-filing deadline is typically April 15 each year.
-The filing deadline can be extended to Oct.
-15 without issue.
-However, tax payments are still due by April 15.
+For 2021 taxes, however, the deadline for most people to file is April 18.
+This can also be extended to Oct.
+17 without much issue.
+Although, tax payments are still due by April 18.
 Not being able to file on time can happen for a number of reasons, from simple forgetfulness to unexpected emergencies.

 Regardless of what may cause a person to miss the tax filing deadline, there are potential consequences.
 This is what happens if you don’t file taxes.